-The MEd program in Teaching Special Education is designed to prepare students, with various educational backgrounds, as teachers of students with moderate disabilities in either Pre K-8 or 5- 12 grade levels; including:
+The MEd program in Teaching Special Education is designed to prepare students, with various educational backgrounds, as teachers of students with moderate disabilities in either Pre K-8 or 5- 12 grade levels.
+Eligible candidates for this program include:

-- those who have a bachelor's degree and wish to earn their MEd degree with initial licensure in Moderate Disabilities and, - those who have a bachelor's degree and wish to earn their MEd degree (no licensure).
+- those who have a bachelor's degree and wish to earn their MEd degree with

+- initial licensure in Moderate Disabilities and, - those who have a bachelor's degree and wish to earn their MEd degree (no licensure).